Updated: June 2026

 1. Bring the Mortgage Back Into Good Standing

 The most direct way to stop power of sale is to pay what you owe: missed payments, interest, penalties, and the lender’s legal costs.
 This is called your right of redemption.
 Once you pay those amounts in full, the lender must stop the process and reinstate your mortgage.
 You can exercise this right surprisingly late in the process, in many cases right up until just before the lender’s sale closes.
-This path works best when a temporary disruption caused the default and your income has since stabilised.
+This path works best when a temporary disruption caused the default and your income has since stabilized.

 2. Refinance the Property